Dilbert: Elbonia

 have full beards.
 They are occasionally bitter towards their wealthier western neighbors, but are quite happy to trade with them.
 The whole country is covered in mud, and has limited technology.

-Elbonia is located somewhere in the former Soviet bloc: A strip dated April 2, 1990, refers to the "Tiny East European country of Elbonia."
+Elbonia is located somewhere in the former Eastern Bloc: a strip dated April 2, 1990, refers to the "Tiny East European country of Elbonia."
 It is an extremely poor, fourth-world country that "has abandoned Communism".
 The national bird of Elbonia is the Frisbee.

 Phil

 The Pointy-Haired Boss's brother Phil.
 His full title is Phil, the Prince of Insufficient Light & Supreme Ruler of Heck.
 His job, one step down from Satan, is to punish those who commit minor sins.
 His 'Pitch-Spoon' is feared by those who do.
 He is known to 'Darn to Heck' people who do things like using cell phones in the bathroom, steal office supplies, or those who simply do something annoying.
 In one strip, it was mentioned that being in Heck is not as bad as being in a cubicle.